puppetlabs/puppet-docs/source/hiera/2.0/puppet.markdown

 3. Override (optional): the name of an arbitrary [hierarchy level][hierarchy] to insert at the top of the hierarchy.
 This lets you use a temporary modified hierarchy for a single lookup.
 (E.g., instead of a hierarchy of `$clientcert -> $osfamily -> common`, a lookup would use `specialvalues -> $clientcert -> $osfamily -> common`; you would need to be sure to have `specialvalues.yaml` or whatever in your Hiera data.)

-### Using the Lookup Functions From Templates
+### Don't Use the Lookup Functions from Templates

-In general, don't use the Hiera functions from templates.
+It's possible to use the Hiera functions from templates, but don't do it.
 That pattern is too obscure, and hurts your code's maintainability --- if a co-author of your code needs to change the Hiera invocations and is searching `.pp` files for them, they might miss the extra invocations in the template.
 Even if only one person is maintaining this code, they're likely to make similar mistakes after a few months have passed.

 It's much better to use the lookup functions in a Puppet manifest, assign their value to a local variable, and then reference the variable from the template.
 This keeps the function calls isolated in one layer of your code, where they'll be easy to find if you need to modify them later or document them for other users.

-Nevertheless, you can, of course, [use the `scope.function_` prefix][template_functions] to call any of the Hiera functions from a template.

 Interacting With Structured Data from Hiera
 -----